artefactual/atom-docs/admin-manual/installation/linux.rst

 .. code-block:: bash

-   mysql -h localhost -u root -pYOURSECRETPASSWORD -e "GRANT INDEX, CREATE, SELECT, INSERT, UPDATE, DELETE, ALTER, LOCK TABLES ON atom.* TO 'atom'@'localhost' IDENTIFIED BY '12345';"
+   mysql -h localhost -u root -p -e "GRANT INDEX, CREATE, SELECT, INSERT, UPDATE, DELETE, ALTER, LOCK TABLES ON atom.* TO 'atom'@'localhost' IDENTIFIED BY '12345';"

+Note that the ``INDEX``, ``CREATE`` and ``ALTER`` privileges are only necessary during the installation process or when you are upgrading AtoM to a newer version.
+They can be removed from the user once you are finished with the installation or you can change the user used by AtoM in :ref:`config.php <config-config-php>`.

 .. _linux-run-installer: